fedora-riscv/releng/docs/source/layered_image_build_service.rst

   * docker-distribution

+* Taskotron
+* fedmsg
+* RelEng Automation

 The build system is setup such that Fedora Layered Image maintainers will submit a build to Koji via the ``fedpkg container-build`` command a ``docker`` namespace within `DistGit`_.
 This will trigger the build to be scheduled in `OpenShift`_ via `osbs-client`_ tooling, this will create a custom `OpenShift Build`_ which will use the pre-made buildroot Docker image that we have created.
-The `atomic-reactor`_ utility will run within the buildroot and prep the build container where the actual build action will execute, it will also maintain uploading the `Content Generator`_ metadata back to `Koji`_ and upload the built image to the candidate docker registry.
+The `Atomic Reactor`_ (``atomic-reactor``) utility will run within the buildroot and prep the build container where the actual build action will execute, it will also maintain uploading the `Content Generator`_ metadata back to `Koji`_ and upload the built image to the candidate docker registry.
 This will run on a host with iptables rules restricting access to the docker bridge, this is how we will further limit the access of the buildroot to the outside world verifying that all sources of information come from Fedora.

+Completed layered image builds are hosted in a candidate docker registry which is then used to pull the image and perform tests with `Taskotron`_.
+The taskotron tests are triggered by a `fedmsg`_ message that is emitted from `Koji`_ once the build is complete.
+Once the test is complete, taskotron will send fedmsg which is then caught by the `RelEng Automation` Engine that will run the Automatic Release tasks in order to push the layered image into a stable docker registry in the production space for end users to consume.

+Note that every time the layered image tagged to a new registry, ultimately changing it's name, `Robosignatory`_ will automatically sign the new image.
+This will also occur as part of the Automated Release process as the image will be tagged from the candidate docker registry into the production docker registry in order to "graduate" the image to stable.

 Koji
 ----